microsoftgraph/microsoft-graph-docs-contrib/concepts/activity-feed-notifications-best-practices.md

 # Best practices for using Microsoft Teams activity feed notifications

 This article covers best practices to help you build experiences using Microsoft Teams activity feed notifications in Microsoft Graph.
+These best practices will help you create notifications as per the scenario, such as notifications for first run experience, request for response or action, or external event notifications.

 Activity feed notifications enable your apps to send notifications to users.
 These notifications are sent as toast items and activity feed items that point users to relevant content that can be consumed within Teams.
 Apply the following best practices in your app:

 * Make the relationship between the notification and the content it is linking to clear to the user.
     * The notification must not confuse the user about what they need to address or triage.
 For example, when a user receives a notification for approving a leave, then the notification must *@mention* the user, and display the requisite action buttons, such as *Approve* and *Reject*.
     * If the notification pertains to removal or deletion, direct users to the content indicating the action, so that they understand the outcome before taking action.
 For example, when removing a member from a group, notify the users that the action will resut in removal of the selected member, and to confirm if they want to proceed with the action.
-* Ensure that the feed experience in the feed is self-contained and does not break the feed experience.
+* Make sure that the feed experience in the feed is self-contained and does not break the feed experience.
 For example, if the notification leads to a modal or pop-up dialog, the modal must exist only within the app and not over the activity feed experience.
 * Verify that your app does not send more than 10 notifications per minute, per user.
   > [!NOTE]
   > Notifications are throttled if the per user notification count exceeds 10.